-Sports Medicine involves not only the treatment of injured athletes, but has grown to include prevention and rehabilitation, not only of athletes, but of all active children and adults.
+Sports Medicine involves prevention, treatment and rehabilitation, not only of athletes, but of all active children and adults.
 Most sports medicine injuries are treated without surgery, but when surgery is necessary, there are a number of options available depending on the problem.
 Arthroscopy can be employed in many situations and has revolutionized orthopaedic surgery.
 It is the original “minimally invasive surgery.”
 It allows thorough, accurate evaluation of a joint, enabling us to perform surgeries that previously required large incisions and in-patient hospital stays.

+Sports medicine is a major part of our practice at BCOS.
+Our sports medicine specialists are multiple year Top Doc honor recipients and have developed this dimension of our practice into a state-of-the-art program.
 Dr. Schwartz and Dr. Bowers routinely perform ACL reconstructions and cartilage surgery in the knee, and stabilization, decompression, and rotator cuff repairs in the shoulder.
 As a group, we are constantly learning and developing new techniques, keeping up with the latest in orthopaedic and sports medicine technology.